 - Governance – no one knows who will own Sizewell C as EDF has said they must get it off their balance sheet.
 The continued involvement of China General Nuclear in the project is mired in controversy.

 - At a cost of £20 billion (at least), Sizewell C is very expensive and would suck vital investment away from the development of green transformative technologies, such as green hydrogen.

 - Sizewell C is too slow to contribute to net zero.
-It will take up to 12 years to build, and the company has recently admitted the carbon footprint of construction has increased 8.5% to 6.2 million tonnes of CO2 equivalent and that it will take 6 years to offset this, meaning Sizewell C cannot positively contribute to net zero until at least 2040.
+It will take up to 12 years to build, and EDF has admitted the carbon footprint of construction has increased to 6.2 million tonnes of CO2 which will take 6 years to offset, meaning Sizewell C cannot positively contribute to net zero until at least 2040.

 - More suggestions are available from our one page briefing “Why Stop Sizewell C” and of course feel free to add your own reasons for opposing the project.